krishokr/krishokr/README.md

 ### Hi there 👋

 My name is Kris!
-I am a Frontend Developer who is genuine, passionate, and thoughtful developer who finds joy in overcoming challenges that better our world.
-While I am an experienced in building client side applications, I believe an exceptional developer should be able to pivot and understand the intricacies of the entire application.
+I am a Frontend Developer who is genuine, passionate, and thoughtful developer who is  overcoming difficult challenges to create tangible value.

 Feel free to get in touch, would be happy to hear from you!